 Very smooth, soft, and thoughtful - but the syncopated rhythm of the guitar line and occasional sixth note in the harmony makes this version anathema to purists.
 Pleasant listening, though, if you don't mind a bit of sophistication in your folk music...

 ...which you can also hear in this version from Ireland's Lumiere, consisting of Eilis Kennedy and Pauline Scanlon:

 The guitar part sounds as if it had been arranged by Paul Simon in his heyday.
 Really lovely.

 Gene Clark of the Byrds (with Carla Olson) in his last recording before his death in the 1980s gives the song a signature folk-rock setting:

 Jackson Browne from 1975 shows his folkie-country roots here:

 (Ed.
-Note: Jackson B. is down for Copyright - so here are Peter Paul and Mary instead.)
+Note: Jackson B. is down for Copyright - so here is the stunning soprano of the early Joan Baez recording.)